nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `editEvent INDEX [e/EVENT_TITLE] [d/DATE] [t/TIME] [p/PURPOSE]`

 - Edits the event at the specified `INDEX`.
-The index refers to the index number shown in the displayed event list.
+The `INDEX` refers to the index number shown in the displayed event list.
-  The index must be **a positive integer** 1, 2, 3, …​, and it must be within the range of the event list index.
+  The `INDEX` must be **a positive integer** 1, 2, 3, …​, and it must be within the range of the event list index.
 This command is invalid if `INDEX` is a non-positive integer.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.